statamic/starter-kit-starters-creek/README.md

 ## Quick Start

-**1. Create a new site** cloning the repo and removing the origin repo.
+**1. Create a new site** with the [Statamic CLI](https://github.com/statamic/cli).

 ```
-git clone git@github.com:statamic/starter-kit-starters-creek.git blog-site
-cd blog-site
+statamic new blog-site
-rm -rf .git
-composer install
-cp .env.example .env && php artisan key:generate
 ```

-**2. Make a new user** – you'll want it to be a `super` so you have access to everything.
+**2. Enter the starter kit package name**

 ```
-php please make:user
+statamic/starter-kit-starters-creek
 ```

+**3. Follow the prompt to create a new Super Admin user.**

-**3. Recompile the CSS** (optional)
+**4. Recompile the CSS** (optional)

 The [TailwindCSS](https://tailwindcss.com/) included in this kit is compiled with [PurgeCSS](https://purgecss.com/) to reduce filesize on any unused classes and selectors.
-If you want to modify anything, just recompile it.
+If you want to modify anything, just start the watcher to recompile it on the fly.

 ```
-npm i && npm run dev
+npm i && npm run watch
 ```

 To compile for production again: